ZhikePeng/ZhikePeng.github.io/content/authors/admin/_index.md

     url: https://www.tsinghua.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests lie at the intersection of theoretical computer science and artificial intelligence.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.